Malawi

 Need to know

-As part of the orientation volunteers will either undertake a Teaching Skills Course or a Special Training Course (for environmental placements).
+• As part of the orientation volunteers will either undertake a Teaching Skills Course or a Special Training Course.

 Travel